Zyncc1402/MS-Office-2024/README.md

 setup /configure configuration.xml
 ```

-Wait for a few minutes as the files are being downloaded, then run this command again
+Wait for a few minutes as the files are being downloaded, then run the following command

 ```bash
 setup /download configuration.xml